February 16th - 23rd, 2018

 2018 Cuba Photography Tour Travel Plans

-We’ll visit the Spanish colonial settlement, Trinidad.
-A UNESCO world heritage site since 1988, Trinidad is a photographic paradise featuring cobblestone streets lined with leather-faced country folk, snorting donkeys and guitar-wielding troubadours—one of the precious cities in the world that has maintained its historic core—a virtual outside museum!
+We’ll travel to the Spanish colonial settlement, Trinidad.
+A UNESCO World Heritage site since 1988, Trinidad is a photographic paradise featuring cobblestone streets lined with leather-faced country folk, snorting donkeys, and guitar-wielding troubadours—one of the precious cities in the world that has maintained its historic core—a virtual outside museum!

 Friday, February 23 (B)

-Transfer to airport for Havana to Miami flight, with possible photography stop along the way.
+Mid-morning, after breakfast, we’ll transfer to the Havana airport for our flight back to Miami, with a possible photography stop along the way.